 Click here to find the center nearest you.

 When you find the closest NCI-Designated Cancer Center, search their website for doctors who diagnose and treat kidney cancer.
 You may have to travel to find a kidney cancer specialist and still be able to receive treatment at a hospital closer to you.
 Your local doctor can also partner with a specialist to review your test results to make treatment recommendations.

 Contact the KCA’s Patient Liaison to help locate a kidney cancer specialist near you.
 Call 1-800-544-3KCA (1-800-544-3522) or email [email protected]

-Blood tests to check your kidney function and overall health.
+Blood tests will be performed to check your kidney function and overall health.

 A physical examination is done to check your overall health.
 This could include checking your vital signs like blood pressure, temperature, weight, and pulse.
 A complete medical and family history will also be taken.

-Urinalysis to collect and treat urine to look for blood or infection in the urine.
+Urinalysis to collect and test urine to look for blood or infection in the urine.